Not your average Christian papers

 About Me

-Pardon the self-ridiculing laughter as I introduce myself as the author of a couple Christian papers bobbing in a ginormous sea of online content.
+Pardon the laughter at my introduction as the author of a couple Christian papers bobbing in a vast sea of online content.

 RM Barnes